 By Natalie Maruschak

-The Greater Lee’s Summit Healthcare Foundation provides health-focused grants to nonprofits in the Lee’s Summit community.
-Grant applications are due by October 31st each year.
-For more info and access to the application, visit www.HealthyLeesSummit.org.
+The Greater Lee’s Summit Healthcare Foundation annually provides grants to health-focused nonprofits within Lee’s Summit.
+Visit www.HealthyLeesSummit.org for more information and access to a grant application.
+All applications are due by October 31st of each year.